MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-music.md

 1. In Omnichannel admin center, under **Advanced settings**, select **Customer settings**.

 2. In the **Customer experience** area, select **Phone music (preview)**, and then select **Manage**.
-   You'll see a list of out-of-the box music files.
+   You'll see a list of out-of-the-box music files.

 3. Select any music file from the list and select **Edit**.